unsplash/unsplash-php/README.md

 ### API methods

-For more information about the the responses for each call, refer to the [official documentation](https://unsplash.com/documentation).
+For more information about the responses for each call, refer to the [official documentation](https://unsplash.com/documentation).

 Some parameters are identical across all methods: